Paying the seller

 Partial payment, payment plans, and payment through installments are not supported on Exchange.
-The buyer must have all funds in-full before purchasing a business on Exchange.
+The buyer needs to have all funds available to purchase a business on Exchange.

 Because the sale itself is arranged privately between sellers and buyers, all sales on Exchange are final and we cannot assist with refunds for transactions.
 If you've purchased a business on Exchange and you're looking to return it to the previous owner, you'll need to reach out to the seller to arrange this.

 Before your purchase, always make sure to ask the seller any questions you might have about the business to ensure that it's the right fit for you.

 Step 1: Your offer is accepted and the transaction begins